viresh-ratnakar/webifi/README.md

 ## User manual

+The webifi interface is a simple command-line interface.
+The command prompt is at the bottom, and above it is scrollable log of recent commands as well as their responses.

 To enter a command, type it at the command line (you may want to use voice-input if available).
 You do not have to hit enter after typing the command.
 Webifi will grab the command after a two-second lull (this is to help with